"Beautiful Dreamer" (1960)

 And also, in a reverse fashion, this "double vision phenomenon" had not completely engulfed Patrick Shatwell more than one time that morning, and it still hovered over him, faintly to the eyes of some of them, and with an immediate and horrible intensity to the eyes of others.
 This doubled, or superimposed, vision was that of Shatwell himself lying stricken and contorted and dead.
 The red-eyed and dazed, but living and vital, Shatwell, who talked to the others there, was at the same time wrapped in a death cloud of another way of seeing him.
 This cloud showed Shatwell killed with an iron dart of idiotic size, a dart threemeters long and half a meter thick, that went through his chest and bodyand absolutely destroyed his chest with the very size and power of it.
 It showed Shatwell surprised by the sudden death, but still tortured with the pain that did not cease with the death.

-I particularity like this because it gives another name for definalization: the double vision phenomenon.
+I particularly like this because it gives another name for definalization: the double vision phenomenon.

-If some of these instances fall on the wild end of the continuum—and one could go on for a long while adding instances in that way-out part of the continuum—at the other end one would find familiar forms of definalization.
-These devices show up in the work of other writers.
-Common lumber of the storymaking industry.
-In such instances, conventionalized storytelling rehearses definalization, usually in a predictable way.
-The return of the dead in a ghost story is certainly one of these well-worn devices.
-Lafferty blows the dust off it it in his pre-nucleation ghost story “Beautiful Dreamer,” and he does so to accomplish very typical Lafferty objectives.
+If some of these double-vision effects fall on the wild end of the continuum—and one could go on for a long while adding examples from that way-out region—then at the other end lie familiar forms of definalization: the standard devices that show up across writers, the common lumber of the storymaking industry.
+In such cases, conventional storytelling rehearses definalization in a predictable way.
+The return of the dead in a ghost story is one of the most well-worn of these devices.
+Lafferty blows the dust off it in his pre-nucleation ghost story “Beautiful Dreamer,” and he does so in order to pursue characteristically Laffertian ends.

 The main character is Stephen Knight, a successful and hyper-rational petroleum engineer.
 He equates luck with logic and takes pride in his analytical mind.
 Stephen is also married to the most perfect woman in the world, Vivian, who others see as a scatterbrain.
 Stephen knows this isn’t quite right.
 There is a deep, subliminal intelligence beneath Vivian's surface.